forestwanglin/openai-java/README.md

 ## Important update

 - [2023-06-18] Support function call by API, and update the method to count tokens for functions after 0613 update by OpenAI
+- [2023-07-25] Return model limit information by passing consumer to OpenAiService instructor.

 ## How to use